coursera/courier/android/README.md

 ### Add default support

-For primitives this is trival.
+For primitives this is trivial.
 For complex types this is more difficult, although GSON may be able to produce the default value from static JSON text ?

+Also:

+[ ] Support $UNKNOWN for enums, this could be done with a TypeAdapter that delegates back to the
+    enum adapter for recognized symbols.